Close

 • About:

-• GLOF (Glacial Lake Outburst Flood)is a sudden and potentially catastrophic flood that occurs when water stored behind a glacier or a moraine (a natural accumulation of ice, sand, pebbles, and debris) is released rapidly.
+• A Flash Flood is a sudden and potentially catastrophic flood that occurs when water stored behind a glacier or a moraine (a natural accumulation of ice, sand, pebbles, and debris) is released rapidly.

 • These floods happen when glacial lakes formed by melting ice accumulate water behind weak moraine dams.